The Central Question Behind Facebook: 'What Does Mark Zuckerberg Believe In?'

 And what he found was that they were.
 In some cases, programmers, for instance, were siphoning off people's pictures and their private messages.
 In other cases, he found a developer that was building essentially shadow profiles — profiles for people who'd never given their consent, including for children.
 This was a case in which there was just this feeling of it being the Wild West.
 This data was out there and nobody was paying attention, and he raised alarms internally. ...

-He said, look, we need to do a major audit to go out and figure out where is our data — who has it and how are they using it?
-And as he says, he was told that's not going to happen because if you do it, you may not want to know what you're going to find.
+He said, "Look, we need to do a major audit to go out and figure out where is our data — who has it and how are they using it?"
+And as he says, he was told, "That's not going to happen because if you do it, you may not want to know what you're going to find."
 Meaning that they may have already lost control of so much of that data that they didn't really want to discover the full reach.

 On Mark Zuckerberg implying in 2010 that privacy is no longer a social norm

 It caused a big uproar at the time.
-He said, look, this is a generational difference.
-We don't feel the same way about privacy that our parents and grandparents did.
-And people said, that's wild, that's not right.
+He said, "Look, this is a generational difference.
+We don't feel the same way about privacy that our parents and grandparents did."
+And people said, "That's wild, that's not right."
 Privacy is built into the very nature of the United States.
 It's really embedded in the Bill of Rights, and his belief was that it was, as it was often described, an antique and that we needed to push people further.

 In the early days of Facebook, there was a theme, a phrase that was bandied about called "radical transparency," the idea that you had to be aggressively transparent in order to be modern.
 The sense was, as one person had put it, that in the future, because of Facebook and other things like it that were exploding the boundaries of privacy, that extramarital affairs would become impossible.
 People couldn't hide things like that.
 They could no longer hide their lives outside of work from their lives in work.
 And they believed that to be a virtue — the sense that there would be this fusion this union of our private selves and our public selves.
 But that put them at odds with the public.

-The key fact, I think, was that over and over again Mark Zuckerberg believed that being at odds with the public was not a sign you were doing something wrong; it was a sign that you were doing something innovative.
+The key fact, I think, was that over and over again, Mark Zuckerberg believed that being at odds with the public was not a sign you were doing something wrong; it was a sign that you were doing something innovative.
 Their mantra, their motto, of course, became "move fast and break things."
 And that motto really captured the way that they see the world.

 On how Facebook, leading up to the 2016 election, saw it as a major revenue opportunity

 Facebook had used its lobbying power.
 It had argued to the Federal Election Commission that it should be exempted from rules that require television advertising to be identified by the source of the funding.
 You know, that point at the end where they say who who paid for the ad.
-They said we shouldn't have to follow those rules because we're a new technology, and in their filings they said you don't want to stifle the growth of new innovation.
+They said we shouldn't have to follow those rules because we're a new technology, and in their filings, they said you don't want to stifle the growth of new innovation.

 But, as a result, that meant that it was in a sense a very dark terrain.
 Things that were being posted on Facebook, that were ads around politics, were in many cases of mysterious origin.
 It was very hard to know who was posting them and why.